Skip to content

 The Flip Side — Sometimes New Is the Sustainable Choice

 New energy-efficient appliances (heat pumps, newer refrigerators, LED lighting) sometimes produce lifetime operating savings that exceed the embodied carbon of new manufacture.
-Comparing a 15-year-old inefficient washing machine to a new A-rated model: the new machine's operating savings typically exceed both the purchase cost and embodied carbon within 5-7 years.
-For appliances with large operating impact, new can be the sustainable financial choice.
+Comparing a 15-year-old inefficient washing machine to a new A-rated model: the new machine's operating savings can exceed both the purchase cost and embodied carbon within 5-7 years.
+For appliances with large operating impact, new may be the sustainable financial choice.
 The calculator handles purchase-cost comparison; operating-cost differentials require separate analysis.

 What the Calculator Does Not Model